 If Viber is popular with your customers, you've probably been wondering how to use Viber for business.
 You're probably asking yourself questions like how do I get a Viber Business Account?
-What is the difference between Viber Business Messages & a Viber Bot?
-This guide will explain Viber, Viber Bots, and the best ways to use Viber for Business.
+What is the difference between Viber Business Messages & a Viber Business Account?
+And how do I get started with Viber marketing?
+This guide will explain Viber Business Account and the best ways to use Viber for Business.

-Already have a Viber Bot and want to start messaging customers now?
-Head over to our documentation for a step by step guide to connecting your Viber Bot with respond.io.
+Already have a Viber Business Account and want to start messaging customers now?
+Head over to our documentation for a step by step guide to connecting your Viber Business Account with respond.io.

 What is Viber?